 Start Addiction Recovery at Arete

 If you or someone you love is struggling with addiction and would like to explore your recovery options, Arete Recovery can help you today.
-Call us now at 855-781-9939 or connect with us online to speak with one of our recovery specialists who can match you or your loved one to the right treatments to return to a life of health, sobriety, and fulfillment.
+Call us now or connect with us online to speak with one of our recovery specialists who can match you or your loved one to the right treatments to return to a life of health, sobriety, and fulfillment.